 Here are the two main methods for creating and distributing new-hire surveys:

-- Paper.
-This is the less-expensive route.
-However, you’ll need someone to manually compile the feedback shared by employees and put it into a form you can easily review and use to make decisions based on the findings.
+- Paper: This is the less-expensive route.
+However, you’ll need someone to manually compile the employee feedback and put it into a form you can easily review and use to make decisions based on the findings.

-- Software.
-Companies such as DecisionWise, Qualtrics and TINYpulse offer software that can help you design and customize new-hire surveys.
+- Software: Companies such as DecisionWise, Qualtrics and Limeade Listening offer software that can help you design and customize new-hire surveys.
 The software also emails the surveys to employees and provides comprehensive reports about the findings.
 The technology requires a financial investment, but it has an upside: It may be easier and faster for employees to complete a new-hire survey online than on paper.
 That means they’ll be more likely to provide detailed and more-useful responses.
-Respondents may also be less apt to skip questions to save time.
+Respondents also may be less apt to skip questions to save time.

 How often should I conduct a new-hire survey, and what questions should it include?